IfL-VK/web-experiments/README.md

 The app is realized as a [DeepaMehta 4](http://www.github.com/jri/deepamehta) Plugin, which is a FLOSS development framework and Java based implementation of a [microservice architecture](http://martinfowler.com/articles/microservices.html).
 It therefore uses Neo4j, Apache Lucene and Jetty among other technologies.
 You can find out more about DeepaMehta 4 on its github page.
 The DM 4 Standard Distribution males it easy to deploy this application on your desktop or web server.

 The central concepts in this application are `Screen` and `Screen Report`.<br/>
-Additionally you write a `Screen Configuration` file in TAB seperated CSV to control the flow of Screens across all your participants.
+Additionally you write a `Screen Configuration` file in TAB seperated CSV to control the flow of Screens across all your participants.<br/>
+This release comes with three standard templates implementing a "Welcome", "Start" and "Pause" Screen.
+These should get you going when implementing your own `Screens` for a user study.

 ## Usage of `screen.js`

-For the realisation of new `Screens` (think of as `Task Implementation` or `Introduction Page`) for experiments developers are assisted through the usage of `screen.js`.
+For the realisation of new `Screens` (think of as `Task Implementation` or `Introduction Page`) developers are assisted when importing `screen.js` and using the screen-Object (see [here](help/README.md) and [here](src/main/resources/web/script/screen.js) to read about all currently available utility methods).

 <pre>
 <!-- Import the Screen-Interface into your HTML Template -->